jquense/yup/README.md

 #### `yup.reach(schema: Schema, path: string, value?: object, context?: object): Schema`

-For nested schema's `yup.reach` will retrieve a nested schema based on the provided path.
+For nested schemas `yup.reach` will retrieve a nested schema based on the provided path.

-For nested schema that need to resolve dynamically, you can provide a `value` and optionally a `context` object.
+For nested schemas that need to resolve dynamically, you can provide a `value` and optionally a `context` object.

 ```js